 Remember the butterfly effect...

 Why genre fiction is overlooked when it comes to the major literary prizes, when it can produce novels of this calibre, is beyond me.
-(More of that in a future blog post).
 I highly recommend this book.